Uzair05/Pneumonia_Chest_X-Ray/README.md

 ## Objective

 I want to try creating a CNN project to detect pneumonia from chest xrays.
-I will be implementing transfer learning using tensorflow==2.7 (installed using pip) on google colabs.
+Using tensorflow==2.7 (installed using pip) on google colabs.

 ## Credits